Robert Mueller: Special Counsel for the DoJ (2017–2019)

+Retirement

 The University of Virginia Law School announced in June 2021 that in the coming fall Mueller would participate in a six-session course called "The Mueller Report and the Role of the Special Counsel," along with three of his colleagues from the investigation.

+In July 2024, the publisher Simon & Schuster announced that the book Interference: The Inside Story of Trump, Russia, and the Mueller Investigation would be released in September.
+Its authors are Aaron Zebley, James Quarles, and Andrew Goldstein, whom Mueller recruited for his investigation as Special Counsel.
+Mueller wrote the introduction.

 Personal life

 Mueller met his future wife, Ann Cabell Standish, at a high school party when they were 17.
 Standish attended Miss Porter's School in Farmington, Connecticut, and Sarah Lawrence College, before working as a special-education teacher for children with learning disabilities.
 In September 1966, they married at St. Stephen's Episcopal Church in Sewickley, Pennsylvania.
 They have two daughters and three grandchildren.
 One of their daughters was born with spina bifida.

 In 2001, Mueller's Senate confirmation hearings to head the FBI were delayed several months while he underwent treatment for prostate cancer.
 He was diagnosed in the fall of 2000, postponing being sworn in as FBI director until he received a good prognosis from his physician.

 Although raised Presbyterian, he became an Episcopalian later in life.

 Mueller and William Barr—the attorney general who supervised the late stage of Mueller's special counsel investigation—have known each other since the 1980s and have been described as good friends.
 Mueller attended the weddings of two of Barr's daughters, and their wives attend Bible study together.

+In August 2025, Mueller's family disclosed that he had been diagnosed with Parkinson's disease in 2021.
+The statement came after the House Oversight and Government Reform Committee said it would subpoena him to testify as part of its inquiry into the federal government’s handling of the investigations and prosecutions of Jeffrey Epstein.